jeremieSimon/playing_w_rust/README.md

 ### Playing w/ rust

 ### Graph Package
-In this package there are 3 different implementations of `ComputableGraph`: A normal (serial) implementation, and 2 concurrent ones.
+In this package there are 3 different implementations of `ComputableGraph`: A normal (serial) implementation, and 2 concurrent ones (`ConcurrentComputeGraph`, `IoConcurrentComputeGraph`).

 **Logic Flow**\
 At a very high level, the flow is as follow: given a user defined graph (concurrent or not)